 Simple, sweet-natured movie about a poor Dublin singer-songwriter (Glen Hansard) who has a chance encounter with a Czech piano player (Marketa Irglova) and winds up playing music with her, writing songs with her – and maybe falling a little in love with her.

 Once is a nice little movie.
 I just don't think it's one of the best films of the year or anything like that.
-Only creepout: Hansard is fully eighteen years older than Irglova.
+The only creepout: Hansard is fully eighteen years older than Irglova.